"Exit, pursued by a bear."

 Bears are opportunistic, omnivorous feeders, creatures of habit, who will continually revisit areas where they have found food in the past, whether those food sources are natural, or provided by human activities.
 With regard to the latter, this is why it is almost always a mistake to feed a bear: if you’re camping out in the High Peaks, and you purposely or inadvertently provide food for a foraging black bear, you pretty much guarantee that the next camper will have to deal with that bear’s expectation that humans mean food.
 Similarly, because we experience bears as large and intelligent mammals, sometimes frightening and sometimes entertaining, we have a natural tendency to sympathize with their plights, particularly in the case of orphaned cubs and yearlings.

-Mature bears are unique among the larger North American mammals in that hunting is the number one cause of mortality.
+Mature bears are unique among the larger North American mammals in that hunting is their number one cause of death.
 As with most other wildlife at any age, starvation is the main cause of mortality among cubs and yearling bears.
-At the same time, bears, like deer, have discovered that suburban America is not only a great place to forage for food, but relatively safe from hunting, as local laws tend to forbid firearm discharge in developed neighborhoods.
+At the same time, bears, like deer, have discovered that suburban America is not only a great place to forage for food, but relatively safe from hunting, as local laws tend to forbid firearm discharge within 500 feet of a dwelling.

-Bears have extremely sensitive noses, better hearing than people possess, and black bears apparently have sufficient color vision acuity, that, according to Jeff Fair, in “The Great American Bear”, they can recognize rangers in the Smokies by uniform and by car.
+Bears have the most sensitive mammalian nose, more sensitive than even wolves.
+They have better hearing than people possess, and black bears apparently have sufficient color vision acuity, that, according to Jeff Fair, in “The Great American Bear”, they can recognize rangers in the Smokies by uniform and by car.
 Black bears, like grizzlies, come in various shades, from the predominant black of the eastern black bear, and occasional cinnamon in the Midwest, to sometimes brownish out west in grizzly country, a convenient evolutionary adaptation to resemble their more imposing grizzly cousin, to the blondish and whitish bears of British Columbia, the famous spirit, or ghost bear, the Kermode bear.